 24. Introduction to Public Health

-25. Public Health System: Structure and Friction
+25. The US Public Health System: Structure and Function

-26. Public Health Practice in Communities
+26. Improving Public Health in Communities

 27. Disaster Epidemiology and Surveillance

 28. Health Services Organization, Financing, and Quality Improvement